Last Updated on July 24, 2019

-This Great Ocean Road guide highlights many of the attractions that can be found along the way, before you even reach the famous 12 Apostles!
+This Great Ocean Road guide highlights many of the attractions that can be found along the way before you even reach the famous 12 Apostles.
+Find more extensive touring itineraries on Explore The Great Ocean Road website.

 Having driven the road a couple of hundred times at least in a previous life of driving small group backpacker tours, I have managed to see almost everything the Ocean Road has to offer… So…